 SURF WITHOUT BORDERS

-Beginning in early 2020, Education without Borders (assisted by Guy Cohen and Nathan Paul) are planning to start a Surf Clinic (SurfWithoutBorders) which will take selected students/learners of EwB programs surfing on the weekends.
+Beginning in early 2020, Education without Borders (assisted by Guy Cohen and Nathan Paul) started a Surf Clinic (SurfWithoutBorders) which will took selected students/learners of EwB programs surfing on the weekends.

 The Surf Clinic provides children with an opportunity to experience something new, have fun, learn about the ocean and is also an outlet from the poverty and crime in the townships.
-This program will not only provide the students/ learners with a fun-filled experience but will also give them another reason to attend and do well in EwB’s after- school program.
-We are very excited to be able to provide the students/ learners with such an opportunity.
+This program will continue after the Covid 19 pandemic is over.

 (Please indicate that the donation is for SurfWithoutBorders)